o3de/o3de.org/content/docs/userguide/cinematics/track-view/nodes-event.md

 ---
-description: ' Use the event node to trigger and send values to &script-canvas; in &ALYlong;. '
+description: ' Use the event node to trigger and send values to Script Canvas in Amazon Lumberyard. '
 title: Event Node
 ---
 # Event Node {#cinematics-track-view-nodes-event}